khoy24/DS202FinalProject/README.md

 - What makes guests more likely to book these hotels / cancel their bookings?
 - How does the average daily rate affect bookings?
 - How does number of guests affect hotel bookings?
+- How does hotel type impact bookings?

 ### Main - Curiosity